My guide to eating out in Cape Town: 2026 update

 Chefs Warehouse at Beau Constantia

-The third of Liam Tomlins restaurants and located on Beau Constantia wine estate with exquisite views over the Constantia Valley.
-World class food under the watchful eye of head chef Ivor Jones.
+Ivor Jones heads up this Chefs Warehouse in partnership with Liam Tomlin.
+Located on Beau Constantia wine estate with exquisite views over the Constantia Valley.
+World-class food under the watchful eye of head chef Ivor Jones.
 You can check out my full review and pics here.

+Housed on Steenberg next to the winery is a modern bistro with designer elements.
 I love this restaurant for breakfast, lunch or evening tapas.
-Here you will find delicious food in a beautiful setting overlooking the mountain and vineyards.
+Here you will find delicious food with an Asian thread in a beautiful setting overlooking the mountain and vineyards.
 Be sure to have a wine tasting on your way in (or out).
 For more about Steenberg, check my post here.

 KALK BAY

-Kalk Bay is one of my favourite places to visit in Cape Town and my all time the best place is Olympia Café.
-This 20 odd-year-old iconic eatery is super casual and focuses on amazing seafood dishes.
-You will always find a few amazing vegetarian dishes, salads and pasta on the menu too.
-I tend to only order the linguini di mare, a dish they have had on the menu for as long as I can remember and it’s one of my best dishes in Cape Town.
+Kalk Bay is one of my favourite areas to visit in Cape Town, and my all-time favourite place is Olympia Café.
+Slightly worn and grungy, it is like eating in your grandmother’s kitchen.
+You are seen as a friend, not a customer, and the staff have been there for many years.
+This 28-odd-year-old iconic eatery is super casual and focuses on amazing seafood dishes.
+You will always find a few vegetarian dishes, salads and pasta on the menu too.
+I tend to order only the linguini di mare, a dish they have had on the menu as long as I can remember, and it’s one of my tastiest dishes in Cape Town.
 Their mussels served with freshly baked ciabatta from their own bakery next door are also delicious.

 Other things to do……

-If you are in Kalk Bay in summer make sure you go for a swim in Dalebrook tidal pool
+If you are in Kalk Bay in summer, make sure you go for a swim in the Dalebrook tidal pool

 NOORDHOEK

-This is one of my best restaurants in Cape Town and I’m a big fan of the cooking of chef-owner Franck Dangereaux.
-He also does amazing cooking demonstration dinners and chef’s table Friday lunches where a menu is paired with a specific wine estate.
+Housed in a modern barn on a farm village, you can expect a rustic yet modern atmosphere with really good service.
+This is one of my personal favourites, and I’m a big fan of the cooking of chef-owner Franck Dangereaux, who was at the helm of La Colombe for many years.
+He also does amazing cooking demonstration dinners and chef’s table Friday lunches, where a menu is paired with a specific wine estate.
+Expect solid French cooking flair blended in with local ingredients in a stylish but casual bistro setting.

-This is a family-friendly restaurant on the greens of Noordhoek Farm Village.
-A casual lunch under the oaks is definitely something I can recommend and if you have kids they can run wild.
-They frequently have live music so check the schedule for any line up that might coincide with your visit.
+This is a family-friendly restaurant in the greens of Noordhoek Farm Village.
+A casual lunch under the oaks in a whitewashed cottage makes for a perfect leisurely afternoon, and if you have children, they have free rein.
+They frequently have very popular live music on weekends and evenings.
+Check the schedule for any lineup that might coincide with your visit.

 HOUT BAY